 After all, the real user always deals with the finished product.
 This will allow you to get reliable results.
 A motivated person will subconsciously try to do the testing as best as possible, but whom we need is one loose cannon.

+What about the process itself?
+Where to begin?
 Here is a list for you.

+What about the process itself?
+Where to begin?
 Here is a list for you.

 1.Write some test cases